 - Hold your drink in your smoking hand the first couple of times you go out.
 It will help make the hand feel less ’empty’

-- Read about the 4000 toxic chemicals in cigarette smoke – and then remember you’re actively putting this stuff in your lungs.
+- Read about the 4000 toxic chemicals in cigarette smoke – and then remember you’re willingly putting this stuff in your lungs.